appuio/docs/services/api/30_ci_pipeline.rst

 .. image:: api_pipeline.PNG

 .. todo::
-    * explain how to implement the test step in Gitlab CI
     * explain how to trigger the S2I build from Gitlab CI

 The CI pipeline for the API service will look a lot like the pipeline we have built for the webserver in the previous chapter.
 It will differ in specific implementation details (using SBT instead of Yarn etc.) and there won't be any compilation or pushes to the APPUiO registry, which makes the entire pipeline much more compact.